e4drcf/ewizardjs-docs/docs/documentation/email-development/blocks.md

 };
 ```

-However, after completing the block development, it is recommended to add the block in a right way (by copying the block to `common/blocks` folder), so user will be able to edit block in eWizard.
+However, after completing the block development, it is recommended to add the block correctly(by copying the block to `common/blocks` folder), so user will be able to edit block in eWizard.
 :::

 ## Adding block in eWizard editir